athensresearch/athens/doc/components.md

 The Athens [parser](./parser.md) considers everything in double curly brackets (`{{}}`) a component.
 You can have all kinds of syntaxes in a component, as the everything in the component is matched using regular expressions first and could be further parsed using instaparse if it has a more complex syntax.

+After the parsing process, the `:component` list would be a variadic list in which the first element is the unparsed string for more efficient pattern matching while rest of the elements are parsed tree for things like dynamic references & auto page creation.
+Will add documentation.

 Relavant code:

 * <../src/cljc/athens/parser.cljc>